mxcl/PromiseKit/_posts/2014-03-10-basic-promises.markdown

 Thus, create promise chains that correlate to a sequence of events with the same error domain.
 Often very long chains imply poor judgement about error handling.

-Notably, any exceptions thrown during promise execution are caught and turned into `NSError`s.
+Notably, any exceptions thrown while executing PromiseKit handlers (`-then`, `-catch` and `+new:`) are caught and turned into `NSError`s.

 <aside>If you throw some other kind of object the `NSError` will have its `localizedDescription` set to that object’s description.
 This means throwing strings can be a direct way to show the user an error message.
 The thrown object will be available in the `NSError`’s `userInfo`’s `PMKUnderlyingExceptionKey`.</aside>

+<aside>PromiseKit cannot catch exceptions thrown in other threads even if they were spawned inside handlers, even if the throw happens from a nested block inside a PromiseKit handler.
+If you have such situations, consider `dispatch_promise` or wrapping more of your asynchronous systems in other promises.</aisde>

 ### Causing Errors